mattiasb/Proj4js/README.md

   	Proj4js will either silently fail or chose some arbitrary default value (like wgs84 for a
 	failed Proj4js.Proj construction or the point itself in case of a failed transform).
   * The Proj4js.Proj constructor is full of surprising side effects.
-  	* You can't construct a Proj from proj4-def, the constructor only takes an srsCode
+  	* You can't construct a Proj from proj4-def, the constructor only takes an srsCode.
+This makes it impossible to construct an anonymous Proj.
 	* To construct a Proj you need to first add the proj4-def to the Proj4.defs dictionary with its srs code as key
 	* However if the proj4-def isn't available in the dictionary the constructor will silently